03 – Equilateral triangle tool

-Photo: The eight centimetre equilateral triangle on the TactiPad
+Photo: The 8 cm triangle on the TactiPad.

 The TactiForma contains seven equilateral triangles.
-The length of the sides range from three to nine centimetres.
+The length of the sides ranges from three to nine centimetres.

 To description section